microsoft/hlsl-specs/proposals/0040-select-type-support.md

 This proposal does not suggest making similar changes to DXC, as DXC’s ternary operator intentionally limits its supported types.
 Clang’s divergence here is justified by its alignment with C++ semantics.

-## Detailed design

-_The detailed design is not required until the feature is under review._